Eccentric Binary Black Hole Simulations with Numerical Relativity: Full Numerical Techniques

 where typical initial values of the lapse are $\alpha(t=0)=1/(2\psi_{\text{BL}}-1)$, where $\psi_{\text{BL}}=1+m_{(+)}/(2r_{(+)})+m_{(-)}/(2r_{(-)})$, and for the shift $\beta^a(t=0)=0$, with $\eta=2/M$.

 The extraction of gravitational radiation from the numerical relativity simulations is performed using the formulas (22) and (23) from \cite{Campanelli:1998jv} for the energy and linear momentum radiated, respectively, and the formulas in \cite{Lousto:2007mh} for angular momentum radiated, all in terms of the extracted Weyl scalar $\Psi_4$ at the observer location $R_{obs}=113M$.
 In order to extrapolate the observer location to infinity, we use the perturbative formulas in Ref.~\cite{Nakano:2015pta}.
-Fig.~\ref{fig:rex} provides an illustration of this process of extrapolation in the eccentric simulations in this paper for the $l=m=2$ mode of the waveforms at different extraction locations $R_{obs}=75M-185M$ compared to the extrapolation to infinity.
+Fig.~\ref{fig:rex} provides an illustration of this process of extrapolation in a prototypical eccentric simulation (EccBBH::03 in Table~\ref{tab:eBBH_initialdata}, with ($e\approx0.24$ eccentricity) for the $l=m=2$ mode of the strain waveforms $h_+$ at different extraction locations $R_{obs}=75M-270M$ compared to the extrapolation to infinity from $R_{obs}=113M$.

 To quantify the magnitude of the differences between the waveforms due to the finite extraction radii $R_{obs}$ and the extrapolation to infinity, we use the matching measure,